bguiles/monotonic-neural-networks-in-keras/README.md

 "If x goes up, y should always go up."

-Mathematical translation: f(x) shall be monotonically increasing
+Translation: f(x) shall be monotonically increasing

 "As x approaches zero, y should approach infinity, and as x approaches infinity, y should approach zero."

-Mathematical translation: exp(f(log(x))) shall be monotonically decreasing
+Translation: exp(f(log(x))) shall be monotonically decreasing

-"As input 2 goes up, output should go down, and the rate at which output goes down should only decrease." f(x) shall be monotonically decreasing and convex upwards
+"As input 2 goes up, output should go down, and the rate at which output goes down should only decrease."

+Translation: f(x) shall be monotonically decreasing and convex upwards

 In each of these cases, if we can guarantee monotonicity, we can achieve a reasonable result.
 Fortunately, it is possible to guarantee a monotonic output from a neural network with respect to any or all of its inputs, while maintaining the unconstrained flexibility which makes neural networks so valuable for extremely complex problems.